SundeepPaluru/kubernetes-hyperv-vagrant/README.md

 3) Run PowerShell as administrator
 4) CD towards Cloned Folder
 5) Run Deploy-K8s.ps1 Script
+  Note: In case if you face script exectution error.
+Run following command Set-ExecutionPolicy -ExecutionPolicy Unrestricted, and than try running the script.

 # Post VM Build
 1) Login to Master Node using "Vagrant ssh master"